beehive-lab/TornadoVM/assembly/src/docs/9_PROFILER.md

 * *TOTAL_TASK_SCHEDULE_TIME*: Total execution time.
 It contains all timers
 * *TOTAL_GRAAL_COMPILE_TIME*: Total compilation with Graal (from Java to OpenCL C / PTX)
 * *TOTAL_DRIVER_COMPILE_TIME*: Total compilation with the driver (once the OpenCL C / PTX code is generated, the time that the driver takes to generate the final binary).
+* *TOTAL_CODE_GENERATION_TIME*: Total code generation time.
+This value represents the elapsed time from the last Graal compilation phase in the LIR to the target backend code (e.g., OpenCL, PTX or SPIR-V).

 Then, for each task within a task-schedule, there are usually three timers, one device identifier and two data transfer metrics: